 Beyond these initiatives, Energetics is truly a meritocratic workplace and I have been given the opportunity to develop my project management, client engagement and presentation skills on the projects and proposals I work on and have been recognised for continuously looking for ways to grow and learn.

 How have you been challenged to grow your skillset and capabilities and what new skills have you learned while working at Energetics?

 I joined Energetics with traditional management consulting experience, and I have been challenged to grow my climate risk and sustainability capabilities and skill sets from day one.
 On the bank climate risk project, I had the opportunity to learn the concept of scenario analysis from a climate perspective and to build my first quantitative model.
-Over the course of the year, I have been able to cement my modelling skills and developed the capability to pull out the key insights for clients from the modelling results as part of financial quantification projects looking at transition risk for a government land and property development organisation and physical risk for a leading telecommunications organisation.
+Over the course of my first year, I was able to cement my modelling skills and developed the capability to pull out the key insights for clients from the modelling results as part of financial quantification projects looking at transition risk for a government land and property development organisation and physical risk for a leading telecommunications organisation.